Optimizing the Communication-Accuracy Trade-off in Federated Learning with Rate-Distortion Theory: Introduction

 Although such methods have already been applied to and refined in the context of FL~\citep{sattler2019robust, rothchild2020fetchsgd, reisizadeh2020fedpaq, haddadpour2021federated}, we find that such methods can suffer from a lack of practicality, effectiveness, or flexibility.
 To that end, we identify three desirable properties of a compression method for FL that (to the best of our knowledge) have not been addressed simultaneously.

-\paragraph{Desiderata.} First, we would like our method to be stateless.
-Many previous compression methods for FL (e.g., \citet{sattler2019robust, rothchild2020fetchsgd}) cannot be directly applied to the cross-device setting, as they involve stateful compression algorithms.
+\textbf{Desiderata. }First, we would like our method to be stateless.
+Many prior compression methods for FL (e.g., \citet{sattler2019robust, rothchild2020fetchsgd}) cannot be directly applied to the cross-device setting, as they involve stateful compression algorithms.
 One commonly used stateful component of such algorithms is an error-feedback mechanism, in which the compression error for a given round is maintained and incorporated into the compression of the subsequent round (see \citep{xu2020compressed} for a more complete discussion on this).
 As discussed above, the low participation rate and large number of clients restrict us (practically speaking) to stateless compression methods.

 Second, while a number of gradient compression techniques can be applied in a stateless manner, their analysis and effectiveness is often based on their worst-case guarantees~\citep{alistarh2017qsgd, suresh2017distributed, beznosikov2020biased, albasyoni2020optimal, vargaftik2021drive}.
 While useful in the abstract, this analysis ignores statistical properties of the information to be compressed.
 By contrast, we observe (and show below) that client updates in FL often have a consistent structure that can be exploited to improve efficiency.
 Across clients, training rounds, models and optimizers, client updates are often highly sparse and follow a pattern similar to a power law distribution tightly centered around zero.
-Hence, by selecting our compression operator carefully (and based on empirical observations), we can leverage this structure to generate a more efficient representation of a client's update for the \emph{average} case.
+By selecting our compression operator carefully, we can leverage this structure to generate a more efficient representation of a client's update for the \emph{average} case.

-Last, we would like to be able to leverage rate--distortion optimization to guide the design and usage of our method.
+Last, we would like to leverage rate--distortion optimization to guide the design and usage of our method.
 Notably, lossy compression techniques such as quantization introduce error and yield a trade-off between the size of the compressed quantity (\emph{bitrate} $R$) and its fidelity (\emph{distortion} $D$).
-Different applications of FL may target a specific rate, or a specific distortion, while minimizing the other, or just desire to minimize both jointly.
-By basing our choice of updates on rate--distortion optimization, we develop a method that allows us to trade off between model performance and communication cost globally, i.e. across clients, by specifying a single hyperparameter.
+Different applications of FL may target a specific rate or a specific distortion, while minimizing the other, or may aim to minimize both jointly.
+Basing our choice of updates on rate--distortion optimization allows us to develop a method that trades off between model performance and communication cost globally, i.e. across clients, by specifying a single hyperparameter.